Easy Brussels Sprouts Gratin (Video)

 - Mist or brush a large non-stick frying pan with olive oil and heat over medium-high heat.

-- When the pan is hot, add the brussels sprouts and cook, stirring occasionally, until the sprouts have turned bright green and are starting to brown.
-Here’s how my brussels sprouts looked after 6 minutes.
+- When the pan is hot, add the Brussels Sprouts and cook, stirring occasionally, until the sprouts have turned bright green and are starting to brown.
+Here’s how my Brussels Sprouts looked after 6 minutes.
 They’re going to cook more in the oven so keep them pretty crisp for this initial cooking.

 - Put sprouts into an oven-proof gratin dish.